• Skip to primary navigation

 One of the most beautiful villages of Corsica, not so much for the village itself as for its environment.

-It is surrounded by wooded hills (mainly chestnut trees) and mountains, with the peaks of the calanques de Piana in the background.
+It’s surrounded by wooded hills (mainly chestnut) and mountains, with the peaks of the Calanques de Piana in the background.

 What to see and do?